The Definitive Ethics Magazine Ranking of an Italian American Classic

 What marks the voice of God past the echo of our own?
 What creates the timelessness of American tradition save for the passage of time itself?
 And what is with these slack-jawed neanderthals putting TOMATOES in a goddamn Caesar?
 Picture this:

-Girl, unknown, New York City, terminally and perpetually desperate.
+Girl, unknown, New York City--terminally and perpetually desperate.
 Many such cases.
 I’m her, that’s it, she’s me.
-You meet her at a party and she tells you she runs a literary magazine that publishes emergent forms of new and exciting language on the forefront of the American vanguard, and you’re like, that’s sooo cool, and then you ask her what she’s working on and she says well I’m trying to find the best Caesar salad in New York for this writeup, and you’re like: Oh.
-If it’s good enough for the top brass of a national television network, it’s good enough for me.
+You meet her at a party and she tells you she runs a literary magazine that publishes emergent forms of language in a new and exciting way, on the forefront of the American vanguard, and you’re like, that’s sooo cool, and then you ask her what she’s working on and she says well I’m trying to find the best Caesar Salad in New York for this writeup, and you’re like: Oh.
+Well if it’s good enough for the top brass of a national television network, it’s good enough for me.

 Really what this is is an ever-evolving, constantly updated list of every Caesar Salad I come across.
 Watch this space...